Get Certified.

 Prerequisite

-- Standard First Aid with CPR Level C; pre-course assignment
+- Participant must be certified in Standard First Aid with CPR level C

 Completion Requirements